MadratMax/Selenium.Tests.SDK/README.md

 - Change BrowserSessionSettings -> "Mode": "remote" .

 Selenoid should be configured and be able to support the specified browser capabilities.
+Firefox, Opera and IE are also able to be used during the remote run (should be configured properly on the remote server).
+Refer to seleniumSettings.json to find out the preconfigured settings for all supported browsers.